JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 ```@example tutorial
 using Distributions
-plot(Normal(3, 5), lw = 3)
+plot(Normal(3, 5), lw=3)
 ```

-Thus type recipes are a very convenient way to plot a specialized type which requires no more intervention!
+Type recipes are a very convenient way to plot a specialized type which requires no more intervention!

 ### Using Plot Recipes

 StatsPlots.jl adds the `marginhist` multiplot via a plot recipe.
-For our data we will pull in the famous `iris` dataset from RDatasets:
+For our data, we'll pull in the famous `iris` dataset from RDatasets:

 ```@example tutorial
-#Pkg.add("RDatasets")
+# Pkg.add("RDatasets")
 using RDatasets, StatsPlots
 iris = dataset("datasets", "iris")
 @df iris marginalhist(:PetalLength, :PetalWidth)
 ```

-Here `iris` is a Dataframe, using the `@df` macro on `Dataframe`s described above, we give `marginalhist(x, y)` the data from the `PetalLength` and the `PetalWidth` columns.
+Here, `iris` is a DataFrame; using the `@df` macro on `DataFrame`s described above, we give `marginalhist(x, y)` the data from the `PetalLength` and the `PetalWidth` columns.

-This demonstrates two important facts.
 Notice that this is more than a series since it generates multiple series (i.e. there are multiple plots due to the hists on the top and right).
-Thus a plot recipe is not just a series but instead something like a new `plot` command.
+Thus a plot recipe is not just a series, but also something like a new `plot` command.

 ### Using Series Recipes

 StatsPlots.jl also introduces new series recipes.
-The key is that you don't have to do anything differently: after `using StatsPlots` you can simply use those new series recipes as though they were built into the plotting libraries.
+The key is that you don't have to do anything differently.
+After `using StatsPlots`, you can simply use those new series recipes as though they were built into the plotting libraries.
 Let's use the Violin plot on some random data:

 ```@example tutorial
-y = rand(100, 4) # Four series of 100 points each
+y = rand(100, 4)
-violin(["Series 1" "Series 2" "Series 3" "Series 4"], y, leg = false)
+violin(["Series 1" "Series 2" "Series 3" "Series 4"], y, legend=false)
 ```

-and we can add a `boxplot` on top using the same mutation commands as before:
+We can add a `boxplot` on top using the same mutation commands as before:

 ```@example tutorial
-boxplot!(["Series 1" "Series 2" "Series 3" "Series 4"], y, leg = false)
+boxplot!(["Series 1" "Series 2" "Series 3" "Series 4"], y, legend=false)
 ```

 ## Additional Addons To Try